 Some of IHI's work in the Asia-Pacific region is highlighted below.

-ACCESS Health International: Safe Care, Saving Lives, India
+ACCESS Health International: Safe Care, Saving Lives

-IHI will be part of a Technical Support Unit that provides catalytic support to the Health and Social Welfare Departments of the Government of Bihar, India.
+IHI is a part of a Technical Support Unit that provides catalytic support to the Health and Social Welfare Departments of the Government of Bihar, India.
 This effort is building on the state's five-year Integrated Family Health Initiative (IFHI) that began in 2011 to improve maternal care, newborn care, nutrition, immunization, and family planning.
 IHI is guiding the design and implementation of a Collaborative focused on improving neonatal mortality and morbidity due to prematurity, sepsis, and birth asphyxia.
 The Collaborative engages major district hospitals in 10 of Bihar’s 30 districts.

 Monash Health provides health care across the entire lifespan — from pre-birth, newborn babies and children, to the aged, their families and caregivers.
 Services are provided through more than 40 locations across southeast Melbourne, Victoria.
 Their specialties include pediatrics, cardiology, women's health, kidney and pancreas transplants, and neonatal intensive care.
 Through university affiliations, they are a major provider of education and training for the next generation of health professionals and the major clinical partner in research that is advancing knowledge and clinical care.
 IHI is partnering with Monash to build improvement capability across the organization, from the front lines of care to the organizational leadership level.

 Singapore Healthcare Improvement Network, Singapore

 Singapore Healthcare Improvement Network, or SHINe.
 This network, supported by the Ministry of Health in Singapore, supports two central activities: a large-scale, results-oriented initiative aimed at improving safety and reducing harm in health care institutions across the country; and the development of system-wide improvement capability.
 These activities are connected and mutually reinforcing, as the improvement capability lays the foundation for the success of the large-scale initiative, and the large-scale initiative will give SHINe the opportunity to apply and strengthen the new skills.
 As a result, SHINe will be increasingly equipped to operate sustainably.